abhilekha-dalal/xai-using-wikidataAndEcii/README.md

 5) Run ECII for each neuron with positive, negative set and knowledge base.
 6) ECII returns a hypothesis concept associated with each neuron.
 7) Collect the Google Image dataset for hypothesis concept by running the script or third-party app.
+   - Add the goolge chrome extention from this link [Imageye](https://chrome.google.com/webstore/detail/image-downloader-imageye/agionbommeaifngbhincahgmoflcikhm), set the size to medium and type to .jpg to collect the google images.
-8) Retrieve activations from the Dense Layer for the Google Image dataset to confirm the hypothesis.
+9) Retrieve activations from the Dense Layer for the Google Image dataset to confirm the hypothesis.
-9) Collect a new set for Google Image dataset; to validate the above step.
+10) Collect a new set for Google Image dataset; to validate the above step.